Modern Slavery and Human Trafficking Statement

 This statement of compliance with Section 54 of the Modern Slavery Act 2015, sets out the actions that ECL Engineering Ltd (referred to in this statement as “ECL”) has taken to ensure that modern slavery and human trafficking is not occurring in our organisation or in our supply chains.

-ECL is a leading civil engineering and groundworks company operating within the housing construction sector, mainly in the counties of Bedfordshire and Northamptonshire.
-Working with some of the UK’s biggest developers, ECL provides civil engineering solutions including enabling works, groundworks, infrastructure, highways, bulk excavations, land remediation and stabilisation.
+ECL is a top civil engineering and groundworks firm serving Bedfordshire and Northamptonshire in housing construction.
+Working with some of the UK’s biggest developers, ECL provides civil engineering solutions including enabling works, groundworks, infrastructure, highways, bulk excavations, land remediation, and stabilisation.

-ECL is a privately-owned company, with an annual turnover in excess of £120 million and a workforce of over 1000.
+ECL is a privately owned company, with annual revenue over £100 million and a workforce of more than 1,000.
 Its business activities are primarily undertaken in the United Kingdom.
 It is appreciated that whilst the company does not operate outside the UK, its major suppliers do and can source materials and/or manufacture products in a variety of countries round the globe.

 ECL’s Supply Chain include the following: